mattias-p/mkjson/docs/directive-syntax.md

-# Directive Syntax for JSON Construction
+# Directive Syntax

-This document defines the shared syntax used by tools like [`mkjson`](./mkjson.md) and [`mkjsonrpc`](./mkjsonrpc.md) to build JSON structures from the command line using concise path-based directives.
+This document defines the shared syntax used by tools like [`mkjson`] and [`mkjsonrpc`] to build JSON structures from the command line using concise path-based directives.

 These directives offer a compact and expressive way to describe JSON values, making them ideal for use in shell scripts, debugging, or manual testing.